Dr Goran Vladisavljevic BSc, MSc, PhD

 - SPG Technologies Co., Ltd (membrane emulsification)

-- National Agricultural Research Organisation (NARO), National Food Research Institute, Tsukuba (Japan) Prof. Mitsutoshi Nakajima and Dr Isao Kobayashi, Microchannel emulsification.
+- National Agricultural Research Organisation (NARO), National Food Research Institute, Tsukuba (Japan), Prof. Mitsutoshi Nakajima and Dr Isao Kobayashi, Step (Microchannel) emulsification.

 External roles and appointments:

-- Scientific Advisor, Vinča Institute of Nuclear Sciences, Belgrade, appointed by the Ministry of Science and Technological Development, Serbia, Decision No: 06-00-69/1148, from 2010.
+- Principal Research Fellow, Vinča Institute of Nuclear Sciences, Belgrade, appointed by the Ministry of Science and Technological Development, Serbia, Appointment No: 06-00-69/1148, from 2010.

-- Proposal reviewer for the 8th, 9th, and 10th cycle of the National Priorities Research Program (NPRP) of the Qatar National Research Fund (QNRF), the National Center of Science and Technology Evaluation of the Republic of Kazakhstan, the Royal Society’s Newton International Fellowships, EPSRC, and the National Science Centre, Poland.
+- Proposal reviewer for the National Priorities Research Programs (NPRP) of the Qatar National Research Fund (QNRF), the Science Fund of the Republic of Serbia, the National Center of Science and Technology Evaluation of the Republic of Kazakhstan, the Royal Society’s Newton International Fellowships, EPSRC, and the National Science Centre, Poland.